Water resources management in Chile: Water Markets

 Valley and the upper Mapocho watershed, where water companies and real estate developers are continuously buying water and accounted for 76% of water rights traded between 1993 and 1999.
 In contrast, water markets and trading has been more limited in the BioBio, Aconcagua and Cachapoal Valleys.

-The prevailing wisdom from the IDB, and the World Bank is that water markets in Chile have been a success.
+The prevailing sentiment from the IDB and the World Bank is that water markets in Chile have been a success.
 In some regions of Chile, water markets have been successful at achieving the original objectives of reallocating water to higher-value uses and capturing economic efficiencies through trading.
 Humberto Peña, the former Director of the General Water Directorate (DGA) in Chile, offers an opposing opinion while claiming that the scarcity of trading implies that water markets do not effectively redistribute water.

 In water pricing, two elements need to be distinguished: the price of untreated water at the source, and the price of treated water delivered to the final user.
 In most countries the use of water at the source is free and the price of water recovers part or all of the costs of treating and delivering it.
 Chile is an exception however; as the 1981 Water Code not only confirmed private property rights to water resources, but also allowed their sale, thus creating a water market and allowing the establishment of prices for water resources.
 Supply and demand were supposed to determine the allocated water and its price at the source.
 Price increases that range from 41% to 240% between 1986 and 2000 are only one indicator that market forces are at play in determining what activities are high-value and those that are not.

 Water tariffs that are charged by utilities to treat and supply water to residential and commercial users have to be clearly distinguished from the pricing of water resources.